bramble-lang/bramble-lang/design.md

 How do they differ?
 I think a lot will depend on how I implement coroutines: if I can pass data to and from at the call point, then the type will need to capture that.
 Likewise, if functions can yield when inside a coroutine maybe that will need to be captured

+# 2021-01-24
+## AST Design
+I am still not happy with the design of the AST.
+Following the design I saw in `lalr_pop` was still a significant improvement, but does not address the challenge of simplifying traversal of the tree as much as possible.
+My hope was that the `lalrpop` design would address the tree traversals in some way: either by solving it or by simplifying the code enough to make it a non-issue.
+But it really hasn't: the code is much better organized and easier to reason about, but tree traversals still require writing specialized code.

+I want to update the design to allow for writing as generic as possible code in the semantic analysis stages: to avoid, when at all possible, doing match expressions on enums.

+So, when writing a tree traversal algorithm, here's what I would need in order to make it generic:
+1. Be able to recursively iterate over the children
+2. Be able to map the children to transform them
+3.